-OBD monitors all components that make up the engine management system.
-It can detect a malfunction or deterioration of these components usually well before the motorist becomes aware of any problem.
-When a problem that could cause a significant increase in emissions is detected, the OBD system turns on a dashboard warning light to alert the driver of the need to have the vehicle checked by a repair technician.
+OBD technology was developed in the 1980s by vehicle manufacturers to help technicians diagnose and service the computerized engine management systems of modern vehicles.
+A new generation of OBD (often referred to as OBD II) is present on 1996 and newer vehicles.
+OBD II monitors all components of the engine management system and can detect a malfunction or deterioration of these components usually well before the driver becomes aware of any problem.
+When a problem is detected, the OBD system turns on a warning light on the instrument panel to alert the driver of the need to have the vehicle checked by a service technician.